STD Testing in Omaha, NE

 North Omaha Area Health, or NOAH, offers anonymous HIV and STD testing, with online booking available for STD testing only.
 It offers individualized payment plans and medical services provided at reduced rates or no cost based on an individual’s ability to pay, but no one will be denied service.
 Clinic hours are Mondays and Fridays from 12:00 p.m. to 5:00 p.m., Tuesdays and Thursdays from 12:00 p.m. to 6:00 p.m., Saturdays from 12:00 p.m. to 4:00 p.m.

 Planned Parenthood operates out of the Northwest Health Center.
-It offers testing and treatment for chlamydia, gonorrhea, syphilis, herpes, genital warts, trichomoniasis, and bacterial vaginosis, as well as testing and diagnosis only for HIV.
+It offers testing and treatment for chlamydia, gonorrhea, syphilis, herpes, genital warts, trichomoniasis, and bacterial vaginosis, as well as testing and diagnosis for HIV.
 STD prevention services are also provided, including condoms, internal condoms, dental dams, hepatitis B vaccines, vaccination education, and STD and safer sex education.
 Uninsured individuals may qualify for a lower fee scale or state-funded program.
-All services are available by appointment, or as a walk-in, and the center is open Monday through Saturday.
+All services are available by appointment either in-person or through telehealth services, and the center is open Monday through Saturday.